-A. Financial Suggestions for Improvement
+A. Financial Suggestion for Improvements

-1. Clause 2 of Public Notice dated 04.05.1997 states "Schools are not allowed to charge building fund and development charges when the building is complete or otherwise as it is the responsibility of the society.
-Society should raise such fund from their own sources because the immovable property of the school become the sole property of the society.
-Therefore, the students should not be burdened by way of collecting the building fund or development charges".
-Moreover, the Hon'ble High Court of Delhi in its Judgement dated 30.10.1998 in case of Delhi Abibhavak Mahasangh concluded that "Tuition fee cannot be fixed to recover capital expenditure to be incurred on the properties of the society".
-Also clause (vii) of order No. F.DE/15/Act/2k/243/KKK/883-1982 dated 10.02.2005 issued by this directorate states "Capital Expenditure cannot constitute a component of financial fee structure."
+1. Direction no. 2 included in the Public Notice dated 04.05.1997, "it is the responsibility of the society who has established the school to raise such funds from their own sources or donations from the other associations because the immovable property of the School becomes the sole property of the society".

+Additionally, Hon'ble High Court of Delhi in its judgement dated 30.10.1998 in the case of Delhi Abibhavak Mahasangh concluded that "The tuition fee cannot be fixed to recover capital expenditure to be incurred on the properties of the society."
+Also, clause (vii) (c) of Order No. F.DE/15/Act/2K/243/ KKK/883-1982 dated 10.02.2005 issued by this Directorate states "Capital expenditure cannot constitute a component of the financial fee structure."

-Additionally, Rule 177 of DSER, 1973 states that income derived by an unaided private recognized school by way of fees shall be utilized in the first instance, for meeting the pay, allowances and other benefits admissible to the employees of the school.
+Rule 177 of DSER, 1973 states "Income derived by an unaided recognized school by way of fees shall be utilized in the first instance, for meeting the pay, allowances and other benefits admissible to the employees of the school.
 Provided that, savings, if any, from the fees collected by such school may be utilized by its management committee for meeting capital or contingent expenditure of the school, or for one or more of the following educational purposes, namely award of scholarships to students, establishment of any other recognized school, or assisting any other school or educational institution, not being a college, under the management of the same society or trust by which the first mentioned school is run.
 The aforesaid savings shall be arrived at after providing for the following, namely: